 Trafficking in Thailand

 Here, nearly half a million people are enslaved through some form of human trafficking.
-Thailand is an epicenter for the sex trade with well established trafficking routes.
+Thailand is an epicenter for the sex trade with well-established trafficking routes.
 Currently, 60,000 children are in the Thai sex trade.

 Although Thailand is considered a developed country, this development is unevenly distributed.
 Particularly in rural areas, people face wide ranging disparities and extreme poverty.
 This includes lack of access to quality education.

 When families are living in poverty, children may be obligated to help provide income at home.
 This disincentives parents from sending their kids to school.
-On average, a Thai child goes to school for only 6.6 years.

 While trying to find a way to support their family, children are at a higher risk of being exploited.
 Sometimes, these children end up entering the sex trade or other forms of human trafficking to help provide income.